thorncl/multiPALS/README.md

 # untitled_PLS

-Parallelized multi-way PCA/PLS library for on-line batch process monitoring.
+Parallelized latent structures library for on-line batch process monitoring.
+Intended for use with multi-way/multi-batch data.

 !!Under construction!!